coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 #### #DETECTODDINPUT
-(runtime datascience).
+(runtime data science).
 Detect odd input: implement tools to detect whether input is odd: significantly different from the training data or even invalid - also called input validation - without knowledge on what malicious input looks like.

 Purpose: Odd input can result in unwanted model behaviour because the model by definition has not seen this data before and will likely produce false results, whether the input is malicious or not.
 When detected, the input can be logged for analysis and optionally discarded.
 It is important to note that not all odd input will be malicious and not all malicious input will be odd.
 There are examples of adversarial input specifically crafted to bypass detection of odd input.
 Nevertheless, detecting odd input is critical to maintaining model integrity, addressing potential concept drift, and preventing adversarial attacks that may take advantage of model behaviors on out of distribution data.